 While new challenges certainly await all of us, no one can deny how far America has come back from the brink.
 The new year brings a renewed sense of optimism and hope.
-January is the perfect time for fresh starts and new ideas.

 However, there is one aspect of my busy life that does not need another New Year's resolution or self-control CD-Rom.
 "Au Contraire"